cneralich/tfe-tfc-migration-tool/README.md

 Note:
 * The Token(s) used above must be either a Team or User Token and have the appropriate level of permissions
 * The URL(s) used above must follow a format of `https://app.terraform.io`
+* The `TFE_VCS_CONNECTION_MAP` will need to be built manually prior to running the migration.
+This should be a dict that maps all of the Source Org OAuth Token values to the Destination Org OAuth Token values.
+Note that GitHub App connections are not currently supported in this migration tool since those values can not currently be managed via the API.

 ### 3. Select Desired Functions